JosephMcArthur/Open-Leadership-Workshop/Open Leaders Workshop.md

 .* Public Money
 ..* Returns a public good

 This is the major mechanism we've funded public goods, and will continue to have to.
 Classic example is Research.
 However, even Linux, and therefor now Android, has roots in public funds.
-[Insert: Rufus's chainlink here.]
+[Insert: Rufus's chain-link here.]

 We could have open spotify for 90p a month.